IJUS/nidi/README.md

 	def searchService = ctx.getInstance(SearchService)
 	assert searchService instanceof BasicFileSystemSearchService

 A Context takes care of instantiating the concrete implementations of all the classed that are bound in it.
+Even complex nested dependencies are resolved and instantiated automatically.
+This has huge benefits for almost any application.
+It allows dependency resolution to be separated from business logic, or even externalized, and makes it easily testable.

+# The Core Principals

+1. **Dependencies should be declared in object Constructors**.
+There's nothing worse than opening up a class only to find a long list of properties and no indication of how they're getting set.
+If one class depends on another, then it should be declared in it's Constructor.
+This makes dependencies clearer to the developer, and will tend to highlight poor design instead of hiding it.
+2. **Write code, not XML**.
+There's no reason to write configuration files in XML when you could use the full power of the Groovy language instead.
+Configurations can even inherit from one another, allowing a great deal of code reuse.
+3. **Configuration should be testable**.
+Configuration errors are one of the most common causes of problems there is.
+Since NiDI configuration is done entirely in code, there's no excuse for not testing it.
+4. **It should be small and fast**.
+Other dependency injection libraries can be huge, bringing in many dependencies of their own.
+NiDI strives to be lean.
+Its only dependency is the Logging facade, SLF4J.

+## A (slightly) more involved example

+Say we have two classes, Foo and Bar:

+	class Foo implements MyInterface {
+		Bar bar

+		Foo(Bar bar){
+			this.bar = bar
+		}
+		...
+	}

+	class Bar {
+		String barProperty

+		Bar(String barProperty){
+			this.barProperty = barProperty
+		}
+	}

+	//in whatever is using MyInterface...
+	String s = resolveBarProperty()
+	Bar bar = new Bar(s)
+	MyInterface foo = new Foo(bar)
+	foo.finallyDoSomethingWithFoo()

+In this example, Foo depends on Bar, which needs a string in order to work properly.
+Normally, the developer would have to resolve which String to use for Bar, then create a new Bar with the string, then create a new Foo with the Bar.
+This can result in a lot of code that has little to do with the task at hand.
+The NiDI way moves all of that into the configuration class and provides a simple, declarative API for it:

+	//MyContextConfig.groovy
+	...
+	bind(MyInterface).to(Foo) //tells nidi that whenever I ask for a `MyInterface`, you should provide me with a `Foo` register(Bar){ //makes nidi aware of Bar and able to instantiate it as needed bindConstructorParam(String).toValue{-> "my string" } //this just takes a closure that returns the correct value }

+	//In whatever is using a Foo...
+	def foo = context.getInstance(MyInterface)

+So there's a couple of differences here.
+First off, notice that in whatever method is actually using MyInterface, there's no logic for determining which implementation to use.
+Secondly, there's no code for manually creating a Bar.
+Instead, the Context takes care of that.
+The Context can, replace the word `new` in your code, and in most cases eliminates the need for Factories.

+## Configuration

 Typically, an application should have a single main context, which NiDI provides a static place for in the `ContextHolder` class.
 A simple way to bootstrap your application is to provide an implementation of `net.ijus.nidi.ContextConfig` and tell the Configuration class to set things up from that.

 *Example ContextConfig:*